HSAFoundation/HSA-Debugger-AMD/README.md

 * Improves support for running hsail-gdb on hsa cluster machines.
 * Improves support when terminating application or hsail-gdb abruptly.
 * Adds support to step into the kernel from the kernel function breakpoint using the gdb *next* command.
-* Add a utility program *amd-debug-lock* to determine whether the hsa system is in a gpu locked state (requiring a system reboot to release the lock).
+* Adds a utility program *amd-debug-lock* to determine whether the hsa system is in a gpu locked state (requiring a system reboot to release the lock).
 * Adds debian installation packages.
 * Adds common prefix name for all log files generated using *HSAIL_GDB_ENABLE_LOG* environment variable.
 * Enables running hsail-gdb when it is installed in a read only folder